Aryan1302/MARK-Clothing-Web-App/Readme.md

+NOTE: This project was uploaded with the permission of the owner and I am one of the contributors that created this project.
+The actual link to the owner's repository is provided in the Overview section.

 # Overview
 Welcome to MARK Clothing E-Commerce Store.
 This project is an e-commerce website that is created using React, Node.JS, MySQL database, and it is deployed on Docker.